Proposal for a Soundsystem Co-operative

 Decision making

 We would make decisions as a co-op in a democratic manner using tools such as consensus decision making and sociocracy.
 Large decisions affecting everyone in the co-op would be made at quarterly online all members meetings.
-We could look into using Loomio for online decision making.
+We can use the polls feature on our own category on the Co-op Brum Forum to make decisions asynchronously.
+We would have quarterly synchronous meeting to make large decisions.

 Infrastructure